Bounced-Inc/bounce-in-style/README.md

 npx husky add .husky/pre-commit "npx bis --staged"
 ```

-- Add your own `.eslintignore` and `.prettierignore` files to the root of your project.
+- You can add your own `.eslintignore` and `.prettierignore` files to your project root to chose which files get linted and formatted.

-# Extending eslint config
+# Extending ESlint config

 We don't recommend extending the config, instead a PR should be made into this repo to add the change for everyone.